-We’d suggest downloading a scanning app on your phone to make it quicker and easier to scan your documents to PDF form.
-Adobe Scan or Genius Scan are examples, but there are many out there to choose from.
+We’d suggest downloading a scanning app on your phone to make it easier to scan your documents into PDF form.
+Adobe Scan or Genius Scan are examples, but there are plenty out there to choose from.

-It’s wise to prepare and complete all your documents well in advance of approaching agencies so you can move quickly through the registration process without unnecessary delay.
+It’s wise to prepare and complete all your documents well in advance of approaching agencies, so you can move quickly through the registration process without facing any unnecessary delays.

-Be sure to save your documents in a safe place, or email them to yourself, and keep them well organised.
-This is important to enable you to send them out to multiple agencies or banks, and you can also access them quickly for future reference if needed.
+Be sure to keep your documents in a safe place, or email them to yourself, and keep them well organised.
+This is important so you can send them out to multiple agencies or banks easily, and also to access them for future reference if needed.

 Now to Get Started

-If you follow the above advice, it should make the process of registering with locum agencies and internal banks far more convenient for you.
-This means you’ll have more time and will be readily available to be put forward for jobs sooner.
+If you follow the above advice, it should make the process of registering with locum agencies and internal banks quicker and easier for you.
+This means you’ll have more time and will be available to be put forward for jobs sooner.
 The more widely registered you are with various locum organisations, the more opportunities you'll have to find the ideal locum work for you.

 Find locum work on your terms